Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 2. Above the list of files, click "Code".

-3. Mark the HTTPS tag ad press the copy icon at the end of the link.
+3. Mark the HTTPS tag and press the copy icon at the end of the link.

 4. Open Git Bash